The Carbide Blades In Concrete Mixers Compared To Blades Made From Other Materials

 When comparing the service life of carbide blades in a concrete mixer to blades made from other materials, carbide blades generally have a longer lifespan.

-Carbide, often referring to tungsten carbide, is an extremely hard and wear-resistant material.
+Carbide, often referring to tungsten carbide, is an extremely hard and wear resistant material.
 In the context of concrete mixers, where blades are subjected to constant abrasion from sand, gravel, and cement, carbide blades outperform alternatives like steel or cast iron.
 Standard steel blades, while tough, wear down more quickly due to their lower hardness and susceptibility to abrasion.
 Cast iron blades, though durable, are prone to cracking under heavy impact and also wear faster than carbide.

 Tungsten carbide mixing blade